 It is possible to write software that solves real business problems, cheaply and reliably.
 The recipe is well known, even though it's not easy to do.

 I am a software developer.
 I'm happy to work as a programmer for ThoughtWorks, mostly in the Milano area.
-I teach at the Università dell'Insubria.
+I used to teach at the Università dell'Insubria.

 I find myself wanting to talk about the things I learned from Redmond,

 but I almost don't know where to begin.
 But perhaps this will suffice:

 before computers were anything that existed outside academia and

 government, Redmond taught me about UI.
 He taught me about the

 importance of graphical representation of information, how showing

 could be vastly more important than explaining

 system could transform a game from mediocrity to fascination.